 Karma is Sanskrit word for action or deed.
 Any physical or mental action described as “Karma.”
-The result of the action is called as “Karma-Phala(fruit of karma).”
+The result of the action is called as “Karma-Phala(fruit of our action).”

 In Bhagwat Gita: Chapter XII verse 6-7,

 ‘Yetu srvani krmani myi sanyasya mat-para anany-naiv yogen maam dhyayant upasate.’

 “Sri Krishna said: O Arjuna, Those people, who worship Me by surrendering all their activities unto Me, are always devoted to Me, always meditate upon Me, Having always fixing their minds upon Me, O Parth – to them, I swiftly rescue from the ocean of birth and death.”

 Meaning: God is telling to ‘Parth’ (another name of Arjuna), that those people who work for God only & offer all their activities & work to Him only, to such a Soul He shows great mercy, always protects him & finally rescues him during & after death.

 To give you entirely, unconditionally and entirely to God is surrender.
 To attain that state, you should first develop a friendship with God.